 Facilities Consolidation Plan.
 The December 1993 Facilities Consolidation Plan prepared by the Secretary of EOHHS, which has been reviewed and approved by DHCD and filed with the Secretary of Administration and Finance of the Commonwealth and the House and Senate Ways and Means Committees.

 FCF Legislation.
-Collectively, the Original FCF Legislation, the FCF 2 Legislation, the FCF 3 Legislation, the FCF 4 Legislation, and the FCF 5 Legislation, or, where the context so requires, the specific legislation applicable, respectively, to Original FCF, FCF 2 or FCF 3 loans, or to FCF 4 or FCF 5 loans or grants, as appropriate.
+Collectively, the Original FCF Legislation, the FCF 2 Legislation, the FCF 3 Legislation, the FCF 4 Legislation, the FCF 5 Legislation, and the FCF 6 Legislation, or, where the context so requires, the specific legislation applicable, respectively, to Original FCF, FCF 2 or FCF 3 loans, or to FCF 4, FCF 5 or FCF 6 loans or grants, as appropriate.

 FCF Units.
 The housing units of an Eligible Project that are supported by the FCF loan or grant and reserved for Individuals with Mental Illness or Individuals with Intellectual Disabilities that meet the requirements of 760 CMR 19.03.

 Financial Intermediary.
-For all Projects funded under the FCF Legislation, a local housing authority or a redevelopment authority, the Community Economic Development Assistance Corporation, the Massachusetts Housing Finance Agency, the Massachusetts Development Finance Agency (formerly the Massachusetts Government Land Bank), or, only for Projects funded under the Original FCF or FCF 2 Legislation, a community development corporation, which serves as the conduit for FCF loan funds, or funding under the FCF 4 or FCF 5 Legislation, or loan or grant funds, and is not a member of the development team.
+For all Projects funded under the FCF Legislation, a local housing authority or a redevelopment authority, the Community Economic Development Assistance Corporation, the Massachusetts Housing Finance Agency, the Massachusetts Development Finance Agency (formerly the Massachusetts Government Land Bank), or, only for Projects funded under the Original FCF or FCF 2 Legislation, a community development corporation, which serves as the conduit for FCF loan funds, or funding under the FCF 4, FCF 5, or FCF 6 Legislation, or loan or grant funds, and is not a member of the development team.

 Financially Feasible Project.
 An Eligible Project that is likely to secure binding financing commitments from other funding sources which, together with the FCF funds, total the budgeted amount necessary to develop and operate the Project.